mamun2519/learn-devOps-concept/os/readme.md

 systemctl is a command-line utility and service manager used in modern Linux distribution that adheres to the system init system.

-- systemctl is used to manage system services, examine service status, enable or disable services at boot, and perform another system-relatated task
+- systemctl is used to manage system services, examine service status, enable or disable services at boot, and perform another system-relatated task.